sachincdeshpande/MoonLander/README.md

 # MoonLander
-MoonLander is a game whose objective of the game is to guide a red spaceship through the game's five levels, avoiding the various enemies.
+MoonLander is a game whose objective is to guide Spaceman Spiff's red spaceship through the game's five levels, avoiding the various enemies.
 This was made with Unity's Development Kit, and written in C#.
 In order to play the game, please download this repository and put all the elements in the folder "Moonlander_Resources" into another folder, then launch MoonLander.exe.
 The game is meant to be played with a 16:9 aspect ratio, with the Graphics setting on "High".

-The various scripts used in the game are under the "Scripts" tab (which are written in C#).
+The various scripts used in the game are under the "Scripts" tab.

 Each individual level can be seen in the "Scenes" tab.